 Finally, and this is my favourite.
 Investigate how to get a toy car to move across a sheet of ice.
 How do you think you could stop the car slipping?

-Do you have any other winter science ideas for us?
+Do you have any other winter or icy science ideas for us?